FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 of the attribute is free-form and is not validated by the Orchestra schema.

+### Sort order of codes

+The optional attributes `group` and `sort` may be used to suggest how the codes in a code set should be displayed in a user interface.
+When both attributes are used, the codes will initially be sorted by the `group` attribute and the value of the `sort` attribute is relative to the group.
+The value of the `group` attribute is free-form.
+The value of the `sort` attribute is validated by the Orchestra schema and must be a non-negative integer.

 ## Unique identifiers

 Practically all elements in the XML schema have a `name` attribute, a numeric `id` attribute or both.
 These values must be unique within their respective element types within a given Orchestra file.
 To avoid collisions, names and IDs of deprecated elements should never be reused.

+## Scenarios

+**[PLACEHOLDER: Add generic section about scenarios as first level elements]**

 ## Datatypes